trinistr/object_forge/README.md

 ***

 ObjectForge provides a familiar way to build objects in any context with minimal assumptions about usage environment.
 It has no connection to any framework and, indeed, has nothing to do with a database.
 To use, just define some factories and call them wherever you need, be it in tests, console, or application code.
+And, if you need, almost any part of the process can be easily replaced with a custom solution.

 ## Installation